Construction Site Accidents

 Returning to work while still injured can not only endanger the worker’s safety on the job, but that of others.
 All construction workers need to realize that getting hurt isn’t part of the construction business.

-In addition to workers’ compensation, an employee may be able to take legal action against others with responsibility on a construction site including managers, general contractors, subcontractors, or equipment manufacturers.
+A employee may be able to take legal action against others with responsibility on a construction site including managers, general contractors, subcontractors, or equipment manufacturers.
 When a worksite accident happens, others can be held accountable for not providing proper safety measures to an employee.

 In most construction projects, many different contractors are involved.
 If any contractor other than the direct employer has any accountability for the injuries sustained by a worker, full damages can be recovered.
 In the same sense, if a defective machine, tool or other device causes some sort of injury, a harmed worker can be fully compensated.